 Due to the biodiversity on its slopes, Mount Kinabalu (specifically, the park that was created to protect it) was recognized as Malaysia's first World Heritage Site in 2000.
 The entrance to the park is located about 56 miles from Kota Kinabalu, a two-hour journey by bus from the state capital.

 Malaysia's smallest and youngest national park is located on the northwestern tip of Penang Island—a 10 square mile parcel of land.
 It shelters a “meromictic” lake (a kind of lake with both salty and fresh-water that do not mix), eight of Penang’s most unspoiled beaches, and mangrove forests.

 Start at the Interpretation Center at the park entrance before you head out into the interior.
 Three trails lead into the Park’s diverse collection of habitats; you can actually see the entirety of the park’s contents within a single day if you begin early enough!

-The 1,613-acre Semenggoh Nature Reserve is an animal shelter dedicated to the preservation of the endangered orangutan.
+The 1,613-acre Semenggoh Wildlife Rehabilitation Centre is an animal shelter dedicated to the preservation of the endangered orangutan.
 Far from being kept in cages, the orangutans in Semenggoh are allowed to come and go as they please, enjoying the thick forest canopy as free apes and benefiting from the care of the park rangers.

 In Semenggoh, you get a rare chance to see orangutans in their natural habitat, before they make it out on their own.
 The park is only 12 miles south of Kuching—a bus leaves from Jalan Mosque to go to Semenggoh.